J35P312/SVDB/README.md

 python SVDB.py --help

-for info on a specific module type>
+for info on a specific module type the module name, example:

 python --build --help